Installation guides & tips

 Float

-Often used in simpler installations that require few transitions, this is the ultimate Scandi way to install our innovative locking floors.
+Often used in simpler installations that require few transitions to other flooring materials, this is the ultimate Scandi way to install our innovative locking floors.
 You can float on any level of your home, including basements.

 You will need:- Tapping Block